StackVista/stackstate-docs/develop/reference/stql_reference.md

 {% hint style="success" %}
 **StackState Self-Hosted**

-Additional functionality available in the StackState Self-Hosted product:
+Extra information for the StackState Self-Hosted product:

 STQL queries can be combined with scripts in the [Analytics](../../use/stackstate-ui/analytics.md) environment.